catamphetamine/webpack-isomorphic-tools/README.md

 // the global variable will be used in express middleware global.webpack_isomorphic_tools = new Webpack_isomorphic_tools(webpack_configuration, require('./webpack-isomorphic-tools'))
-// registers Node.js require() hooks for your assets
+// registers Node.js require() hooks for your assets .register()
-// (these hooks must be set before you require() any of your React components) .register()
-// .ready() call is necessary in the end:
-// it waits for webpack-isomorphic-tools to finish all the preparations needed .ready(function()
+// waits for webpack-isomorphic-tools to finish all the preparations needed .ready(function()
 {
   // webpack-isomorphic-tools is all set now.